-- HUD reported drug spending in accordance with the methodology approved by ONDCP. - HUD's drug methodology used to calculate obligations of prior-year budgetary resources by function was approved by ONDCP in accordance with the criteria in section 6b(2) of the ONDCP circular. - The drug methodology that HUD disclosed in its report was the methodology used to generate the required table. - HUD's methodology for establishing performance targets was reasonable and consistently applied. - HUD has established adequate performance measures and has a performance reporting system to collect performance data and generate accurate reports.
+- HUD reported drug spending in accordance with the methodology approved by ONDCP. - HUD's drug methodology used to calculate obligations of prior-year budgetary resources by function was approved by ONDCP in accordance with the criteria in section 7b(2) of the ONDCP circular. - The drug methodology that HUD disclosed in its report was the methodology used to generate the required table. - All material weaknesses, other findings by independent sources, or other known weaknesses, including those identified in the agency's Annual Statement of Assurance, which affect the presentation of prior-year drug-related obligations, have been disclosed. - Any modifications made to the methodology for reporting drug control resources from previous years' reporting, if reported, were approved by ONDCP.

-- HUD's explanation for revising or eliminating performance measures and targets is reasonable.1 - HUD's report reflected the data output generated by a methodology approved by ONDCP.
+- HUD's methodology for establishing performance targets was reasonable and consistently applied. - HUD has established adequate performance measures and has a performance reporting system to collect performance data and generate accurate reports. - HUD's explanation for revising or eliminating performance measures and targets is reasonable. - HUD's report reflected the data output generated by a methodology approved by ONDCP.

 Each National Drug Control Program agency must submit to the director of ONDCP, not later than February 1 of each year, a detailed accounting of all funds spent by the agency for National Drug Control Program activities during the previous fiscal year (21 U.S.C.
 (United States Code) 1704(d)(1)).
 In addition, the accounting must be "authenticated by the Inspector General for each agency prior to submission to the Director as frequently as determined by the Inspector General but not less frequently than every 3 years."
-The accounting and related assertions are the responsibility of HUD's management and were prepared by HUD personnel as specified in the ONDCP Circular, Accounting of Drug Control Funding and Performance Summary, dated May 8, 2018.
+The accounting and related assertions are the responsibility of HUD's management and were prepared by HUD personnel as specified in the ONDCP circular, National Drug Control Program Agency Compliance Reviews, dated October 22, 2019.

 As required by Federal statute 21 U.S.C.
-1704(d), we reviewed HUD's Report on Drug Control Accounting, including its written assertions.
+1704(d)(1), we reviewed HUD's drug control accounting, including its written assertions.
 We conducted our attestation review in accordance with attestation standards established by the American Institute of Certified Public Accountants (AICPA) and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Our responsibility is to express a conclusion on the subject matter or assertion based on our review.
 The AICPA standards require that we plan and perform the review to obtain limited assurance about whether any material modifications should be made to the subject matter or assertions in order for them to be in accordance with (or based on) the criteria.
 A review is substantially smaller in scope than an examination, the objective of which is to obtain reasonable assurance about whether the subject matter is in accordance with (or based on) the criteria in all material respects or the responsible party's assertion is fairly stated in all material respects in order to express an opinion.
 Accordingly, we do not express such an opinion.

-We performed review procedures on HUD's assertions and the accompanying fiscal year 2018 Accounting of Drug Control Funding and Performance Summary reports.
+We performed review procedures on HUD's assertions and the accompanying fiscal year 2019 reports.
 See appendixes A and B for the documents received from HUD.
 In general, we limited our review procedures to inquiries and analytical procedures appropriate for the attestation review.

-Based upon our review, we are not aware of any material modifications that should be made to HUD's assertions or the accompanying fiscal year 2018 Accounting of Drug Control Funding and Performance Summary in order for them to be in accordance with ONDCP requirements.
+Based upon our review, we are not aware of any material modifications that should be made to HUD's assertions or the accompanying fiscal year 2019 reports in order for them to be in accordance with ONDCP requirements.
 We believe that our review provided a reasonable basis for our conclusion.
-We were unable to issue this report by the mandated deadline due to the lapse in government appropriations.
-However, we issued this report by March 5, 2019, as agreed upon by ONDCP.